-The report focuses on the main sources of dollar revenues in Africa, which allows it to measure the most important income generators and identify investment opportunities.
-The 2018 report also balances economic activity against the relative ease of doing business.
+Moreover, the report focuses on the main sources of dollar revenues in Africa, which allows it to measure the most important income generators and identify investment opportunities.
+Also, the 2018 report also balances economic activity against the relative ease of doing business.

 RMB’s 2017 Top 10 countries to invest in Africa